-There will likely be plenty of people telling you what they know to be the ultimate secret to grow your home business, so it can be tough to discern who you should listen to.
+There will likely be plenty of people telling you what they think is the ultimate secret to grow your home business, so it can be tough to discern who you should listen to.
 So, instead of giving you our opinion of what we believe you should do, this post includes 12 pieces of valuable advice from veterans of business.

-When you want to want to give yourself an edge and improve your ability to operate in any area, you go to the ones who have come before you and already learned how to solve some of the problems that you’re going to face.
+When you want to give yourself an edge & improve your ability to operate in any area, you go to the ones who have come before you that learned how to solve some of the problems that you’re going to face.
 There are also some things that could trip you up as a business owner which you may have never even thought of.

 You can decide which of these tips you should keep, and which ones you should throw away.
 In any case, you’ll find some great wisdom among them that you can use to continue to grow your business.

 1. “The best businesses come from people’s bad personal experiences.” —Richard Branson

 Such a true statement.
 There are numerous entrepreneurs who describe their origin stories as an experience where they encountered a problem that had not been solved, and they seized the opportunity to create a business to solve that problem for people.
 The immense frustration that results from needing to do something, for which you can’t find the tools to complete it, is a pretty strong motivator to just make those tools, yourself.

 If you can simply find something that you need, personally, for which no good solution currently exists, you can create a product that will sell.
 Obviously, it’s necessary to do real market research to confirm that other people are frustrated by the same thing that you are, but it’s a pretty reliable way to figure out what’s going to sell.